zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter2-definelocalvariable2-method.md

 ms.assetid: e774eefe-858c-4362-8d2d-28ebf2ba1a24
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 8fa385805d3e2dca8fef3e1490b2c67dd0583373
+ms.openlocfilehash: 73f536b4ab98aa596c2395810cb8b616ffd309e9
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67755066"
+ms.locfileid: "74438294"
 ---
 # <a name="isymunmanagedwriter2definelocalvariable2-method"></a>ISymUnmanagedWriter2::DefineLocalVariable2-Methode
 Definiert eine einzelne Variable im aktuellen lexikalischen Gültigkeitsbereich.
-Diese Methode kann mehrmals für eine Variable mit dem gleichen Namen aufgerufen werden, die mehrfach in einem Bereich verfügt.
-In diesem Fall jedoch die Werte der `startOffset` und `endOffset` Parameter dürfen sich nicht überschneiden.
+This method can be called multiple times for a variable of the same name that has multiple homes throughout a scope.
+In this case, however, the values of the `startOffset` and `endOffset` parameters must not overlap.

 ## <a name="syntax"></a>Syntax